VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

 For a case, this means something old school, with 5.25" and 3.25" bays to spare.
 In my *case* (pun intended) this is the [Phanteks Enthoo Pro](https://www.phanteks.com/Enthoo-Pro.html).
 This also allows me to use big ol' air coolers which, in my experience, are more reliable, make less annoying noise (I really, really hate pump noise and bubble noise) and are less of a pain to get working correctly (I'm looking at you, NZXT, requiring software control).

 For displays, I have a 3 x 4k setup.
 All 60Hz.
 All 27".
 All in one horizontal row for a glorious 11520×2160.
-Additionally, I have a cheap monoprice drawing tablet.
-Do not buy a cheap monoprice drawing tablet.
+Additionally, I have a cheap Monoprice drawing tablet.
+Do not buy a cheap Monoprice drawing tablet.
 The drivers suck.

-To go with the monoprice tablet, I have a [BDN9](https://keeb.io/collections/bdn9-collection/products/bdn9-rev-2-3x3-9-key-macropad-rotary-encoder-and-rgb) macropad with 7 switches and two encoders.
+To go with the Monoprice tablet, I have a [BDN9](https://keeb.io/collections/bdn9-collection/products/bdn9-rev-2-3x3-9-key-macropad-rotary-encoder-and-rgb) macropad with 7 switches and two encoders.
 I have this mapped to a plethora of function in Krita.
 Having physical knobs for some controls makes digital art much more enjoyable.

 I also have an Oculus Quest2 that has 3D printed adapters to turn it into a "FrakenQuest" using the HTC Vive's Audio Strap.
 I'm quite happy with this, though it does have some problems.
 Honestly, the worst part of the setup is Meta's insistence on updates that frequently cause me issues and make me sign back in, taking hours every time I just want to play VRChat through SteamVR.